 Figure: example of how an Anaconda Terminal looks.

 To run the MSRESOLVE Example Analysis, first change the directory to the directory where the MSRESOLVE example is located.
 Leaving this terminal open, separately open a windows file explorer and navigate to the directory where your MSRESOLVE files have been downloaded to.
-Inside this directory, you should see another directory named “ExampleAnalysis”. .
+Inside this directory, you should see another directory named “ExampleAnalysis”.
 Open the “ExampleAnalysis” directory then click on the address bar and copy the directory address.

 Figure: Example view after clicking on address bar within the sub-directory “ExampleAnalysis” located inside the MSRESOLVESG directory.
 Inside this directory, you should see the file MSRESOLVE.py and many other files.